 Hungry Biker Cafe

 Rua das Taipas, 68 / 72 | Porto

 There is another great place for bike rental in Porto called the Hungry Biker Cafe.
 The photo says it all: it is a concept store that combines a coffee shop with a bike rental service.
 They rent a bike for 11€ / 24h (a bargain, right?!).

 I cannot say specifically which types of bikes they have for rental, but you can contact them on facebook.
 You can also shop up on the store – worst case scenario, you get a good coffee and a great oatmeal bowl 🙂

 As for other stores for bike rental in Porto, I suggest:

-- Porto Rent a Bike: this store is located in Ribeira, on the riverside, and hence it’s perfect for renting a bike as you won’t need to risk your life by crossing half the city on your bike 😛 It has several different bikes, such as the Dutch model, Tandem bikes, electric bikes and folding one.
+- Porto Rent a Bike: this store is located in Ribeira neighborhood, by the riverside, and hence it’s perfect for renting a bike as you won’t need to risk your life by crossing half the city on your bike 😛 It has several different bikes, such as the Dutch model, Tandem bikes, electric bikes and folding one.
 All the necessary equipment – chairs, helmets and maps – are provided free of charge.